ThunderWord Copywriting Blog

 Just a few weeks ago in running some errands, I noticed my tire was losing air.
 Since I just happened to be near the shop that I usually bring my vehicle, I called them to see if they could squeeze me right in then and check it out.

 So get this.
 Not only were they able to see me, they even patched it, yet they didn't charge me a dime!
 You can imagine my surprise.
 (I did tip the mechanic anyway).

 And here is another example that happened to my Dad.
 He recently had a dental emergency.
 So he called his dentist.
 They too squeezed him in on short notice.
-And when left he asked about the bill, they said No Charge!
+And afterwards my Dad asked about the bill.
+The dentist said No Charge!
 Wow!

 Imagine that.
 An auto dealership and a dentist.
 Two places that you may not associate with giving products and services away.

 Now, do you think I will be going back to that dealership and my Dad will go back to this dentist?